Q&A on COVID-19 stimulus bills

 What type of assistance will independent contractors be eligible for?

-They will be eligible for PPP loans.
-They will also be newly eligible for Unemployment Compensation under this law, as well as many of the tax benefits.
+They are eligible for PPP loans.
+They are also eligible for Unemployment Compensation under this law, as well as many of the tax benefits.

 What assistance is there for nonprofits?